tristanpendergrass/idle-game/README.md

 # Todos

 ## Version 0.4
+- [ ] Attempt to address perf
-- [ ] Feature: Tuition to unlock classes
+- [ ] Limit to 48 hours
+- [ ] Award spell resource on activity completion
-- [ ] Feature: Regenerate after losing combat
+- [ ] Consume spell resource when assigned on slot
-- [ ] Purchase Diploma & Certificate of Completion in shop when completing all classes and *everything*
 - [ ] Feature: Changelog
-- [ ] Feature: Tutorial?
-- [ ] Feature: get mail?
 - [ ] Skill: Wild Magic
 - [x] Feature: Syllabus for each class
 - [x] Tech stuff: Make resource preservation mod work.
 Change gain resource to have a % chance to not happen that defaults to 0